HIA: Data User Guide

 The Tracking Network can be useful for two specific parts of the scoping step:

-- Identifying research questions and data sources: another key task of scoping is identifying the research questions, data sources, and analytic methods that will be used.
-See an example of an HIA scoping worksheet from Human Impact Partners.
+Identifying research questions and data sources: Another key task of scoping is identifying the research questions, data sources, and analytic methods that will be used.

 Tracking Network data may be used to evaluate the health effects and benefits of a plan, project, program, or policy by:

 - Assessing baseline health conditions